sholladay/pogo/README.md

 #### server.route(route, handler)
 #### server.route(route, options, handler)

-> A route matches an incoming request to a handler function that generates a response.

-Adds a route to the server so that the server knows how to respond to requests that match the given HTTP [method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and URL path.
+Adds a route to the server so that the server knows how to respond to requests that match the given [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and URL path.
 Shortcut for `server.router.add()`.

+Returns the server so other methods can be chained.

 ```js
 server.route({ method : 'GET', path : '/', handler : () => 'Hello, World!' });